STARS AND SOIL: CHAPTER THREE

 “Is this how you paid your way around?”
 Caitlin asked, setting her cider down.
 “How you fulfilled your obligations on that ship?”

 Caitlin had been throwing a lot of them.
-She was exceptionally good at that sort of flattery; let the captains and crew think they had at least one thing over the person they wanted swindle.
+She was exceptionally good at that sort of flattery; let the captains and crew think they had at least one thing over the person they wanted to swindle.

 “I have a guest room,” Caitlin said.

 “Well, who can refuse that offer?”
-Brenna replied.

-She knew she needed to quickly study politics, to pay attention to more than just which nobles might be interested in purchasing.
-She needed to become fluent in the language of the upper classes.
-To learn to dress the part of a socialite and gentry, a different sort of formal than the kind she used to conduct business.
-To internalize the names of nobles and their compatriots committed to memory and who they quarreled with, if able.
+She knows she needs to study politics with haste, paying attention to more than just which nobles might be interested in purchasing what goods.
+She needs fluency in the language of the upper class; to dress the part of a socialite and gentry, a different sort of formal than the kind she used to conduct business.
+She needs to memorize the names of nobles and be able to recall the names of both their compatriots and those they quarreled with, if possible.
+While she has no desire to entertain a courtship with the prince, she intends to make the most of this party as a businesswoman.
+And she knows only one person she could ask to help her with this.

 The sign above the door engraved with the sigil of Andraste makes no sound as Caitlin pushes it open, finding the waiting room empty.